Teaching Kids About Healthy Eating: Fun and Easy Ways to Make Food Education Stick

 Here’s why starting early truly matters:

-2. Supports Growth and Brain Development
+2. Affects Growth and Brain Development

-3. Reduces Picky Eating and Food Anxiety
+3. Arguments Against Picky Eating and General Food Anxiety

-4. Encourages Independence and Confidence
+4. Promotes Independence and Confidence

-5. Promotes Emotional and Social Skills
+5. Develops Emotional and Social Skills

 Make Nutrition Visual and Relatable